amruth-jaligama/Echonet-framework/README.md

 Change the CONFIG_PATH variable location in the Echocardiogram.py to the folder where the configure.yaml is located.

 ### Step 2
-In the cmd which has present working directory as backend folder path and execute
+In the cmd which has present working directory as backend folder path execute
 ```bash
 python backend.py
 ```